 - MySQL – A type of relational database that runs under most operating systems.

 - Cache – This refers to data that is stored locally on a computer.
 It helps speed up subsequent website downloads.
 Pronounced “cash.”

 - Wireframes – This is an image that displays the functional elements of a website to help plan a site’s structure and functionality.

 - Prototypes – This is a preliminary model of the website.
 Typically it lacks any design and is used for testing under more realistic conditions.

 - Beta – This is the testing phase and allows for functionality and user interface but with the design intact.

-- Websafe Fonts – There are a standard set of font that are used on most computers.
+- Websafe Fonts – There is a standard set of font that is used on most computers.
 These are fonts that are pre-installed by operating systems but not all computers have the same fonts installed.
 Using a web safe font ensures that your fonts show properly.

 - UI – User Interface is the actual design of a website.

 - RGB – Red, green, and blue colors generally used in digital format.